One year later, Mississippi baby remains free of HIV

 Dr. Hannah Gay, University of Mississippi Medical Center associate professor of pediatrics, reports the following:

-Dr. Gay and her colleagues, Dr. Deborah Persaud, Johns Hopkins Children’s Center virologist, and Dr. Katherine Luzuriaga, University of Massachusetts Medical School immunologist, first discussed the Mississippi Baby case publicly a year ago at the 2013 Conference on Retroviruses and Opportunistic Infections (CROI), held in Atlanta.
+Dr. Gay and her colleagues, Dr. Deborah Persaud, a virologist at Johns Hopkins Children’s Center, and Dr. Katherine Luzuriaga, an immunologist at the University of Massachusetts Medical School, first discussed the Mississippi Baby case publicly a year ago at the 2013 Conference on Retroviruses and Opportunistic Infections (CROI), held in Atlanta.

-Currently at CROI 2014 in Boston, Dr. Persaud is scheduled for Wednesday, March 5, to present a scientific abstract containing an update on the Mississippi Baby, including data from tests in the past year.
+Currently at CROI 2014 in Boston, Dr. Persaud is scheduled on Wednesday, March 5, to present a scientific abstract containing an update on the Mississippi Baby, including data from tests conducted over the past year.

 The child’s mother has elected to keep their identities and other personal information private.